opencog/link-grammar/README.md

 easier-to-use.

-The foundational LG papers make comments to this effect; however, see also work by Bob Coeke on category theory and grammar.
+The foundational LG papers make comments to this effect; however, see also work by Bob Coecke on category theory and grammar.
 Coecke's diagramatic approach is essentially identical to the diagrams given in the foundational LG papers; it becomes abundantly clear that the category theoretic approach is equivalent to Link Grammar.
 See, for